-Hello everyone.
+Hello everyone!
 Today’s topic is, how to configure Telnet on your Cisco IOS devices.
-If you are not familiar with Telnet, then just remember; Telnet is a network protocol, that allows you to gain remote access to your devices.
+If you are not familiar with Telnet, read this WIKI page.
 By the end of this article, you will be confident enough to configure and troubleshoot Telnet related issues on Cisco routers and switches.
 So, let’s get started.

 First of all, we will check our interface IPs by running show ip interface brief and choose an interface for telnet.

 Cisco-RTR#show ip interface brief Interface IP-Address OK?
 Method Status Protocol GigabitEthernet0/0 10.1.1.50 YES NVRAM up up GigabitEthernet0/1 172.16.0.1 YES NVRAM up up GigabitEthernet0/2 172.16.1.1 YES NVRAM up up GigabitEthernet0/3 unassigned YES NVRAM administratively down down GigabitEthernet0/4 unassigned YES NVRAM administratively down down

 You can see interface gig0/0 to gig0/2 has IP addresses.
 And, we can telnet any IPs of this list, as long as we have the reachability.
 In this example, we will telnet on 10.1.1.50.

 Telnet configuration will be in the bottom of the configuration file.
 You can use show run command to see the configuration.
 You also can use filter commands to go telnet configuration directly run using show run | section vty.